ForrestPi/QMTT_project/README.md

 about QMTT protocol using in Iot

-There are some codes about QMTT using C++ and QT
+There are some codes about QMTT using C++ and QT  and some documents about QMTT